mockaroo/mockaroo-enterprise/README.md

 ```

 To view in progress jobs, go to "Admin - Downloads" in the user menu when signed in as an admin user.

+## Impersonating Users

+Admins can impersonate users to help troubleshoot and fix problems.
+To impersonate a user, select "Impersonate User" from the user menu in the upper right.
+Enter the email address of the user that you want to impersonate and click "Impersonate".
+Just remember to click "Stop Impersonating" in the user menu when you are done!

 ## Upgrades